KingRaver/CryptoSentinel/PROJECT_STRUCTURE.md

 # CryptoSentinel Structure

-This document outlines the directory structure of the Greece project, a Python-based cryptocurrency analysis and tracking system.
+This document outlines the directory structure of the CryptoSentinel project, a Python-based cryptocurrency analysis and tracking system.

 ```
 cryptosentinel/